Arcinox/RPGTest/README.txt

 README for RPGTest.
 Created on June 3rd 2014
-Last updated: June 5th 2014
+Last updated: July 22nd 2014

 For the game "RPGTest", which was created on June 2nd 2014.
 Authored by Jennifer Gold